 A. Common Questions

-• Q: Why is the role of a Project Manager (PM) particularly significant in government contracting?
+Q: Why is having a Project Manager critical in government contracting?

-• Q: How is a Project Manager (PM) typically applied in real projects?
+Q: How is a Project Manager integrated into day-to-day operations?

 B. Clarifications of Misconceptions